Our AncestorsSoil:

 • 24-hour access to shared art studio with natural light

-• Personal workspace with large table
+• Personal workspace with a large table

 • Some tools provided

-• Materials and supplies for the instructional course provided (10 kg / 22 lb of clay)
+• Materials and supplies for the instructional course (10 kg / 22 lb of clay) provided

 • Materials and supplies for extended project production not included but available for purchase locally